UoY-IM-MPIE/mpie-p82-huds/README.md

 - Use scripts to manipulate UI Elements on a HUD, in response to events in the scene
 - Create interactive menus that manipulate the parameters of Game Objects

 To get started, open up your adventure game with sound from last week.
-If you've used your third person character in your game with sound, you might want to switch back to using an first person controller for today.
+If you've used your third person character in your game with sound, you might want to switch back to using a first person controller for today.

 ## Task 1: A Better Crosshair
 The point at which the player’s gun is pointing is currently displayed using a small sphere, which floats in space in the player’s field of view.
-This doesn’t look particularly good.
-In this task, you should replace this red dot with a HUD that shows a cross hair icon, which you have downloaded from the Internet.
+This does not look particularly good.
+In this task, you should replace this red dot with a HUD that shows a cross-hair icon, which you have downloaded from the Internet.
 Here are some tips for completing this task:

 - Download a crosshair image with a transparent background
 - Unity imports image assets as textures, while the UI system shows images as sprites.
-You will, therefore, need to change the “Texture Type” of the image you’ve imported to “Sprite (2D and UI) before it can be added to the canvas.
+You will, therefore, need to change the “Texture Type” of the image you’ve imported to "Sprite (2D and UI)" before it can be added to the canvas.
 - When you have correctly added your new crosshair, remove the red dot by deleting the RedDotCrosshair GameObject from the hierarchy

 To help the player understand that they need to find some ammo at the start of the level, you may wish to ‘grey out’ the crosshair when the gun is empty.
 This can be done by manipulating the alpha value of the UI Image’s colour parameter from a script.